tangent65536/LoSM-PicDownloader/README.md

 # LoSM-PicDownloader
 Copyright © 2016-2017 Tangent65536 on GitHub.

-This is a picture downloader made for a class of mine in school.
+This is a picture downloader made for school in order to download some weather-observation-related images.

 This program requires Apache log4j to work properly.
 Special thanks to Apache Software Foundation for their awesome libraries!